With Christmas just around the corner, now is a good time to consider a variety of gift options for friends, family and loved ones.

 From pressed flowers, picked at their peak and then preserved, to homemade chocolates sprinkled with cinnamon, edible blooms, and gold dust – there are a number of options to consider.

 A homemade hamper isn’t just a great gift for adults; it’s also a must for children too.
 Instead of filling the hamper with cheeses and wines, opt for sweets, gingerbread men, mini-games and soft toys.

 You can even swap the basket for a child-sized suitcase or a stocking.

 5. Quirky packaging ideas

-Instead of leaving sweet and savoury goods in their original plastic packets, place them in pretty glass jars or Christmas themed boxes and add a personalised label.
+Instead of leaving sweet and savory goods in their original plastic packets, place them in pretty glass jars or Christmas themed boxes and add a personalized label.

-You may even wish to wrap a few of the items in colourful paper, which will add an element of surprise to your homemade hamper.
+You may even wish to wrap a few of the items in colorful paper, which will add an element of surprise to your homemade hamper.